-- Less Carbon Overall: Battery-electric vehicles create 60 percent less carbon than traditional gas-powered vehicles.
-Operating electric vehicles has a lower overall carbon footprint, especially when charging in Pasadena.
-With PWP’s commitment to sustainability, currently 30% of Pasadena’s power comes from renewable sources, and will increase to 50% by 2030, meaning the electricity you use to power your vehicle will be cleaner every year.
-And to be even more green, choose PWP’s Green Power Program to power your home or business from 100% renewable sources, producing no emissions at all!
+- No Tailpipe Emissions: Electric vehicles have a smaller environmental impact than conventional vehicles.
+With PWP’s commitment to sustainability, currently 35% of Pasadena’s power comes from renewable sources, and will increase to 50% by 2030, meaning the electricity you use to power your vehicle will be cleaner every year.
+And to be even more green, choose PWP’s Green Power Program to power your home or business from 100% renewable sources, producing no emissions at all.

 Incentives for Electric Vehicles

 PWP Electric Vehicle Incentive: To offset higher electric bills due to charging EVs at home, Pasadena Water and Power offers free LED lights when you purchase or lease an Electric Vehicle.
 Replacing inefficient lighting with LEDs is a fast and easy way to save energy at home.

 PWP EV Charger Incentive: PWP will provide a rebate to customers who purchase and install a qualifying EV charging station.
 Portable 240V charging stations may also qualify for this incentive.

 A Federal Tax Credit of up to $7,500 per vehicle is available for the first 200,000 PEVs from each automaker.

 Administered by the Center for Sustainable Energy for the California Air Resources Board (CARB), the Clean Vehicle Rebate Project (CVRP) provides monetary rebates of up to $2,500 for the purchase or lease of new electric and plug-in hybrid vehicles